shasan101/k8s-wordpress-ingress/README.md

-# Xgrid K8s deployment of Wordpress Site with MySql
+# K8s deployment of Wordpress Site with MySql

 The following document will take you granularly to host your wordpress site over a k8s cluster with a persistent storage setup for the Database.